 Fancy specs and glossy pictures are one thing, but the test drive is where you get to really take your car testing and research into fifth gear.
 Sit in the car, move around, adjust the controls, play around, then take it to the road and see how it handles.

 With a second-hand car purchase, it's best to find out as much as you can about its service history.
 Sam has seen two cases of a car being a write-off in its history, without the current owner knowing about it when they've brought it in for a trade-in.
 When you buy a second-hand car from a licenced dealer, you're covered by a statutory warranty of 3 months (for cars under ten years old).

 When it comes to second-hand cars, no two vehicles are the same.
 That's why doing your research and asking the right questions, puts you in a better position to make a smart purchase.

-Before you pick up the keys, make sure you've also organised Car Insurance with AAMI Comprehensive or Third Party cover, so you can hit the road stress-free.
+Before you pick up the keys, make sure you've got your CTP (also known as Green Slip in NSW) sorted.
+It’s also never a bad idea to learn a bit more about our Car Insurance with AAMI Comprehensive or Third Party cover, so you can hit the road stress-free.

 Insurance is issued by AAI Limited ABN 48 005 297 807 AFSL 230859 (AAI) trading as AAMI.
 Read the relevant Product Disclosure Statement before buying this insurance.
 This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.